LiskArchive/lips/proposals/lip-nazar-architecture.md

 ### Action

-Action object should be a unified be a unified interface for all action based communication between modules.
-It should be a simple javascript object with following attributes.
-Event must implement a serialize and deserialize mechanism to get unified data format to be transported over channels.
+Action object should be a unified interface for all action based communication between modules.
+It should be a simple javascript object with attributes listed below..
+Events must implement a serialize and deserialize mechanism to get unified data format to be transported over channels.

 | Property | Type   | Description                                                      |
 | -------- | ------ | ---------------------------------------------------------------- |